How do you maintain a battery container in the long term?

 Can poor maintenance affect the warranty?

-How do you recognize battery wear?
+How do you recognize wear in batteries?

 What is the difference between maintenance and monitoring?